jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

 In general we saw, albeit at lower resolution, similar patterns where the pre-14ky individuals still fell with the Neanderthal individuals, while the post-14k individuals fell with other ancient and/or modern humans.

-<a id="r12-functional-analysis"></a>
 ## R12 Functional Analysis

 In addition to taxonomic relationships in the calculus microbiomes of each host genus we wanted to explore overall _functional_ differences, and also more to see if we could traces changes virulence factors of what is typically considered 'pathogenic' red complex taxa (but is increasingly being shown to be either opportunistic commensals or having many commensal relatives) over the evolution of Anthropoids.

-<a id="r121-virulence-factors"></a>
 ### R12.1 Virulence Factors

 Given that we identified in the production dataset significant numbers of reads